 100 Pythian Road, Santa Rosa, CA 95409, (707) 833-0242

 St. Francis Winery & Vineyard’s Tuscan-inspired estate is bordered by the Mayacamas Mountains with gorgeous views of Sonoma Valley and Hood Mountain.
 Take the one and a half mile self-guided Vineyard Adventure tour that winds throughout the property and is marked with educational signs that explain the wine, the terroir, and the sustainable farming practices (and enjoy the many great photo opps).
-After, spring for either the Estate Pairings or the Grand Tastings, since both of those take place on the patio with lawn, vineyard, and mountain views.
+After, spring for either the Estate Pairings or an Artisan Wine Tasting, since both of those take place on the patio with vineyard and mountain views.

-Insider Tip: The Estate Dining Room offers remarkable views and one of the best wine and food pairings in Sonoma.
-The five-course fine dining experience is also a great deal at $85 per guest.
-Visiting during the summer is a treat, but if you find yourself there in the winter, reserve the 3pm seating so you can catch the sunset at the end of your meal.
+Insider Tip: The Estate Dining Room not only offers remarkable views, but also one of the best wine and food pairings in Sonoma.
+Hello, five courses of delectable food with wine!
+Visiting during the summer is a treat, but if you find yourself here in the winter, reserve the 2pm seating so you can catch the sunset at the end of your meal.

 7111 Highway 128, Healdsburg, CA 95448, (707) 433-9463